'Barbie' vs. 'Oppenheimer': Which film are Richmond residents most excited to see?

 “Barbenheimer.”

-While this may seem like a random string of letters, it’s the term fans came up with for the dual release of Greta Gerwig’s “Barbie” and Christopher Nolan’s “Oppenheimer" on July 21.
+While this may seem like a random string of letters, it’s the term fans came up with for the dual release of Greta Gerwig’s “Barbie” and Christopher Nolan’s “Oppenheimer" this week.

 With larger-than-life budgets and star-studded casts, both films are expected to be blockbusters, but their similarities end there.